LRDUN: A Low-Rank Deep Unfolding Network for Efficient Spectral Compressive Imaging: Experiments

 \subsection{Ablation Study}

 \textbf{LR Embedding Strategy.} We first analyze the impact of different LR embedding strategies.
 A 3-stage model that directly processes the full HSI using only $\mathrm{ProxyNet}_{\mathrm{A}}$ is taken as Baseline-1.
 As shown in \tabref{tab:ablation_lre}, Baseline-1 suffers from prohibitive computational overhead and limited performance.
 We compare Baseline-1 with several variants: applying a nuclear norm loss (NNL), integrating a truncated SVD (TSVD) layer, adopting the SP method \cite{heInterpretableFlexibleFusion2024} and our proposed LRDUN.
 The NNL and TSVD strategies suffer from training instability, resulting in performance degradation.
-While the SP methods provides a slight performance improvement, however, it relies on the full-HSI reconstruction from Baseline-1 and thus inherits its substantial computational burden.
-In contrast, our proposed LRDUN reformulates the problem by alternately optimizing the A and E subproblems.
-This approach not only significantly boosts reconstruction accuracy (reaching 39.43 dB) but also drastically reduces computational complexity by 61.9\%.
+Although the SP method provides a slight performance improvement, they rely on the burdensome full-HSI reconstruction from Baseline-1 and fail to alleviate the underlying computational strain.
+In contrast, LRDUN circumvents this bottleneck by decomposing the sensing model into efficiently solvable subproblems.
+It not only significantly boosts reconstruction accuracy (39.44 dB) but also drastically reduces computational complexity by 61.9\%.

 \textbf{Effectiveness of GFUM.} We next examine the effect of the GFUM by varying the feature dimension $C$ within the ProxyNets.
 The case $C=k$ corresponds to the absence of GFUM (i.e., constraining the feature dimension to the physical rank), whereas $C>k$ activates it.
 As shown in \figref{fig:ab_Ck}(a), increasing $C$ consistently enhances reconstruction quality, demonstrating that GFUM effectively expands the representational capacity of ProxyNets.
 However, larger feature dimensions also increase FLOPs.
 Balancing accuracy and efficiency, we set $C=16$ (for $k=11$) as the default configuration.
 To further understand GFUM's behavior, \figref{fig:GFUM_visual} visualizes the physical and auxiliary components from $\mathrm{ProxyNet}_{\mathrm{A}}$.
 The physical part primarily captures structural and semantic content (e.g., object contours and logos), while the auxiliary part encodes complementary, spatially-varying information such as high-frequency textures, background-foreground separation, and mask-aware cues.
 This complementary information flow validates the role of the auxiliary component in improving fine-detail recovery and noise suppression.